 And even with heightened precautions, there have been some high-profile setbacks.
 Netflix had to briefly shut down “The Harder They Fall,” Robert Pattinson’s positive coronavirus test meant “The Batman” temporarily halted production, and Olivia Wilde’s “Don’t Worry Darling” paused filming after crew members contracted the virus.

 With about three weeks left of material to shoot, “Jurassic World: Dominion” had to cease filming after a string of positive coronavirus cases on set.
 “When you have a positive case, immediately that person and anyone surrounding them has to be taken out of the mix,” Derbyshire said.

 “Somebody central tested positive, so part of our film had to stop,” said Derbyshire, who was not permitted to say who on set tested positive.
 “The person didn’t have symptoms and immediately tested negative, but that doesn’t change our protocol.
 You have to err on the side of caution.
 There’s a risk there.”

 Director Sean King O’Grady faced a similar fate on his new film “We Need to Do Something.”
-As the owner of Atlas Industries, a Michigan-based film and television company, he was at an advantage considering he owned a soundstage.
+As the founder of Atlas Industries, a Michigan-based film and television company, he was at an advantage considering he owned a soundstage.
 But despite laborious measures, including an on-set health safety adviser, O’Grady received word that a crew member tested positive for the virus just two days into shooting, demonstrating the complications of even the most well-executed plans amid a pandemic.

 “The reality is that people live with other people,” he says.
 “They’ve got kids in school, spouses who have jobs and they’re exposed to the outside world.”